 UI and UX in Products and Services

-Every product or service also has a UI and UX.
+Every product or service also has a UX vs UI design and functionality component.
 The bag of potato chips you purchase from a vending machine or the grocery store has a UI and UX.
 The design of the bag, its logo, how it presents the nutritional information, the airtightness of the bag design, whether you can reseal it, etc. all contribute to the UI.
 When you choose from the chips selection, the user experience begins.
 It continues when you try to open the bag.
 Have you ever gotten frustrated because a bag refused to tear open?
 It evidenced poor UI, resulting in a poor UX.
 The same is true if when you opened the bag, it failed to keep the chips fresh.
 Stale chips or soggy chips would show a poor UI, resulting in a poor UX.
 If the bag’s face claimed you could re-seal it using a built-in zip lock, but this failed to work, the faulty re-sealing mechanism shows poor UI design, resulting in a poor UX.

 The concepts of UI and UX also refer to service design.
 Let’s say you own a web design firm, but you only offer full website design.
 You have a one-size-fits-all package that offers a four-page website.
 You do not offer an option for updates to existing designs or single page additions or landing pages, etc. Your service design shows a poor user interface.
 The customer on your website has one choice at a flat rate.
 They cannot hire you for a couple of hours for an update or to fix a problem with a plug-in.
 That results in poor UX.
 Your users probably anticipated they could hire you for updates when they had you design and implement their initial website.
 They can’t though, and that causes them frustration.
 It also loses you business.